Consultations by Appointment Only

 In some ways, this is an evolving area of law, because there is some uncertainty regarding how these constitutional rights apply to digital searches of computer files.
 As with every possible defense, the viability of this argument ultimately depends on the exact facts involved, and so there is no way to predetermine how viable this defense may be.

-Contact our Augusta Child Pornography Defense Lawyers
+Contact our Augusta Child Pornography Defense Attorneys For Help Now

 Maine treats child pornography charges with the utmost severity due to the serious impact these offenses have on victims and the broader community.
 Courts in Augusta and throughout the state often impose harsh penalties—including lengthy prison sentences, mandatory sex offender registration, and a permanent criminal record.